 Abstract.
-In this paper we discuss the support of users in adding spatial information semi-automatically to annotations of images.
+In this paper we discuss a the support of users in adding spatial information semi-automatically to annotations of images.
 Descriptions of objects depicted in an image are extended with information about the position of those objects.
 We distinguish two types of spatial concepts: absolute positions of objects (e.g., east, west) and relative spatial relations between objects (e.g., left, above).

-We show the use of a spatial annotation tool for a collection of art paintings with pre-existing RDF annotations.
+We show the use of a tool for a collection of art paintings with preexisting RDF annotations, including a list of image objects.
+First, the tool segments a painting into regions.
+The user selects regions, and labels these with objects from the existing annotation.
+Then, the tool computes absolute positions and relative spatial relations of the selected regions, and adds these to the annotation.
 A small evaluation study is reported in which annotations generated by the tool are compared to manual annotations by ten volunteers.